discord/dave-protocol/protocol.md

 Clients assume the voice gateway has validated the broadcasted commit to the best of its ability.

-The client will refuse to process any commit when it does not have an established group (i.e. a group with epoch > 0) unless that commit exactly matches the commit they produced for their initial local group.
+The client will refuse to process any commit when:

+- It does not have an established group (i.e. a group with epoch > 0) unless that commit exactly matches the commit they produced for their initial local group
+- The commit includes any proposals that are not a previously cached proposal reference
+- The resulting group includes a duplicated basic credential (i.e. the big-endian user ID snowflake) between two or more leaf nodes

 Clients always perform the commit validation outlined by MLS protocol version 1.0.